rsdoiel/antenna/planet.md

 date: 2025-06-09, from: RTÉ News

-NATO Secretary General Mark Rutte is expected to call for a "400% increase" in the transatlantic alliance's air and missile defence capacities in response to the threat from Russia.
+NATO head Mark Rutte has urged a "quantum leap" in defence capabilities including a "400% increase" in air and missile defence to shield the alliance against Russia.

 <br>